haribageski/benchmarks-for-parallel-processing-in-scala/README.md

-# Benchmarks for Parallel processing in Scala
+# Benchmarks for Parallel processing using Monix, Scala Future, and Scala
+# parallel collections